The Naked Now: Reception

 Writing for TrekNation, Michelle Erica Green thought that the episode would have been improved if it had come a few seasons later, by which time the characters were better known to the audience.
 She also argued that the plot's synopsis would have worked better had it been used for an episode in Star Trek: Voyager.
 She thought that the episode was "boring, because we already know how it's going to end, and it's trivial, because already we can see how easily this crew can be diverted from duty."
 Zack Handlen reviewed "The Naked Now" for The A.V.
 Club.
 He gave the episode a grade of D−, and his criticism of the episode included describing the scene with Yar and Data as "colossally misjudged", as well as attacking Wesley Crusher's "twerpitude".
-CBR ranked the relations between Data and Tasha Yar as one of the top-three "cringe-worthy" relationships on Star Trek, noting that that Tasha taking an interest in Data when intoxicated by polywater was uncomfortable.
+CBR ranked the relations between Data and Tasha Yar as one of the top-three "cringe-worthy" relationships on Star Trek, noting that Tasha taking an interest in Data when intoxicated by polywater was uncomfortable.

 In 2016, SyFy included this episode in a group of Star Trek franchise episodes they felt were commonly disliked, but "deserved a second chance".

+In 2016, the podcast 'The Greatest Generation', hosted by Benjamin Harrison and Adam Pranica, utilise the character Jim Shimoda as they discuss each episode of the series.
+In each episode the hosts identify their 'Drunk Shimoda', based on criteria including acting strangely, having a lot of fun or behaviour like that of someone inebriated.

 In 2019, Screen Rant ranked "The Naked Now" the sixth-funniest episode of Star Trek: The Next Generation.

-In 2020, GameSpot noted this episode was one of the most bizarre episodes of series.
+In 2020, GameSpot noted this episode was one of the most bizarre episodes of the series.

 Home-media release

 The first home-media release of "The Naked Now" was on VHS cassette, appearing on September 5, 1991, in the United States and Canada.
 This was followed by a Laserdisc release on October 10, 1991.
+Episodes from "Encounter at Farpoint" to "Datalore" were released in Japan on LaserDisc on June 10, 1995, as part of First Season Part.1.
 The episode was later included on the Star Trek: The Next Generation season one DVD box set, released in March 2002, and then released as part of the season one Blu-ray set on July 24, 2012.

-Episodes from "Encounter at Farpoint" to "Datalore" were released in Japan on LaserDisc on June 10, 1995, as part of First Season Part.1.
-This included the first season episode "The Naked Now", and the set has a total runtime of 638 minutes across multiple 12-inch optical video discs.